franz-hufana/LumberNet-AI/README.md

 ## System Workflow
-1. User inputs an image through the GUI
+1. User inputs or drags an image through the GUI
 2. Image is preprocessed (resized, normalized)
 3. Model predicts defect classification
-4. Result is displayed to the user
+4. Result is displayed to the user:
+   - Confidence in percentage
+   - Top-k to see what other defects are found and ranks them from highest to lowest